IBM/TSML.jl/README.md

 | [![][docs-stable-img]][docs-stable-url] | Julia 1.0: [![][travis-img]][travis-url] |

 ## Installation
-TSML is part of the Julia package repository.
-It can be installed from the `julia>` REPL by typing `]` to enter into the `pkg>` REPL mode and run:
+- TSML is part of the Julia package repository
+- It can be installed from the `julia>` REPL by typing `]` to enter into the `pkg>` REPL mode and run:

 ```